 In 1987, more than $450,000 in renovations were made to the Jayhawks’ home facility, which was referred to as Quigley Field at the time.
 In addition to the closed deck bleacher seating, a new press box, restrooms, concession stands, public address system, computerized scoreboard and lighting were installed.
 A major gift from Hoglund and Neil Mecaskey funded the stadium improvements and the lighting.

-For 27 years, Quigley Field was the home of the Jayhawks.
-Built in 1958, the field was named after one of the most successful athletics directors in Kansas history, Ernest C. Quigley.
-KU athletics underwent a major resurgence under Quigley from 1944-1950.
+For 28 years, Quigley Field was the home of the Jayhawks.
+Built in the fall of 1958, the field was named after one of the most successful athletics directors in Kansas history, Ernest C. Quigley.
+Kansas Athletics underwent a major resurgence under Quigley from 1944-1950.

 A Message From Forrest Hoglund